“He ignored multiple invitations”: EFCC drops new update on VDM’s alleged crimes

 BBC blasts EFCC

-BBC sent a note of warning to the Economic and Financial Crimes Commission (EFCC) following their report on social media activist Verydarkman’s detention.
+Legit.ng reported earlier that the BBC sent a note of warning to the EFCC following their report on social media activist Verydarkman’s detention.

-The media plaform earlier reported that the anti-graft commission confirmed apprehending famous critic Martins Vincent Otse, popularly known as Verydarkman (VDM).
+The media platform had reported that the anti-graft commission confirmed apprehending famous critic Martins Vincent Otse, popularly known as Verydarkman (VDM).

 A few hours after the EFCC’s alleged confirmation of VDM’s arrest went viral, the agency took to its social media page to deny the report.
 On the EFCC’s official X page, photos of the reports were posted and labelled as fake news.